-For patients with spondylolisthesis, spinal instability often causes tension in the hamstrings, the large muscles that run down the back of the thighs.
+For those with spondylolisthesis, spinal instability often causes tension in the hamstrings, the large muscles that run down the back of the thighs.
 Tight hamstrings can pull on the lower back, increasing pain or discomfort.

 - Slowly lean forward and reach for your toes.
 Don’t worry if you can’t touch your feet — just reach until you feel a stretch down the back of your legs.

 Conservative treatments of spondylolisthesis, like pain medication and exercise, are preferred over surgery.
-A 2013 systematic review in Sports Physical Therapy identified multiple studies that found exercise to be beneficial to patients with spondylolisthesis, and resulted in improvements in pain and function with mild to moderate conditions.
+A 2013 systematic review in

 Treatment depends on the severity of symptoms, age, and overall health.
 Your doctor may discuss both surgical and nonsurgical treatment options with you and may refer you to physical therapy.
-According to an article in the Journal of American Association of Nurse Practitioners, many patients improve and recover with conservative treatment.
+According to an article in the

 Always consult your doctor before starting a new exercise program.
 Never perform exercises to the point of pain.
 If an exercise causes an increase in pain, stop immediately and seek assistance.